 As I referenced earlier, many visitors to Japan in 2022 will celebrate their return (or, in some cases, their first trip) to the country by staying longer.
 How long you end up staying (and indeed, what you consider “long” in the first place) depends on your personal preferences and expectations.
 However, I encourage you to check out my inspiring guide to spending a month in Japan, which will let you know how much ground you can cover in four weeks.

 Will Japan Be “Back to Normal” by 2022?

 Will Japan be open in 2022?
 There are two ways to answer this question, the first being from a practical standpoint.
-Assuming Japan’s glacial vaccine rollout accelerates, I believe Japan’s border will re-open to tourists at some point in the final weeks or months of 2021.
-While some Covid-related protocols (namely, the requirement for proof of vaccination) will likely still be in place as 2022 progresses, these will seem so ordinary by then as to be forgettable.
+As Japan’s glacial vaccine rollout has accelerated, I have become more convinced that Japan’s border would re-open to tourists at some point in the final weeks of 2021.
+While many Covid-related protocols (namely, the requirement for proof of vaccination) will still be in place as 2022 progresses, these will seem so ordinary by then as to be forgettable.

 The other way to answer this, of course, relates to how it will feel to visit Japan in 2022.
 And I’m not just talking about how many Japanese people will still be wearing face masks, staying home when possible, gargling or obsessively washing their hands and the surfaces they touch.
 This might sound somewhat circular, but Japan feeling “normal” again depends in great part on how many foreign tourists—i.e. you and me—come back, and when.

 What month is cherry blossom in Japan 2022?